Courses for Fall 2025

 Quantitative Data Analysis

-ASTR 1211-001 Introduction to Astrophysics I Mariangela Bernardi TR 12:00 PM-1:29 PM A basic course for majors in physical sciences and engineering; required for the astrophysics concentration.
+ASTR 1211-001 Introduction to Astrophysics I Robyn Ellyn Sanderson TR 12:00 PM-1:29 PM A basic course for majors in physical sciences and engineering; required for the astrophysics concentration.
 The course provides fundamental knowledge of Newtonian gravity and the properties of light and matter as they are relevant for understanding astrophysical objects.
 Application is made to the observed features of planetary motion, the atmospheres and stars and planets, and the structure and evolution of stars.
 Physical World Sector

-PHYS 0009-001 Physics for Architects II William Ashmanskas MW 1:45 PM-3:14 PM Briefly reviews Newton's laws, then introduces waves, sound, light, fluids, heat, electricity, magnetism, and circuits, with emphasis on topics most relevant to students in architecture.
-Illustrates physics principles using examples drawn from architecture.
-Students with a strong high-school physics background may take PHYS 0008 and PHYS 0009 in either order.
-Credit is awarded for only one of the following courses: PHYS 0009, PHYS 0102, PHYS 0151, or PHYS 0171.
-Students with AP or Transfer Credit for PHYS 092 or 094 who complete PHYS 0009 will surrender the AP or Transfer Credit.
-Quantitative Data Analysis
+PHYS 0008-001 Physics for Architects I William Ashmanskas MW 1:45 PM-3:14 PM An introduction to the classical laws of mechanics, including static equilibrium, elasticity, and oscillations, with emphasis on topics most relevant to students in architecture.
+Credit is awarded for only one of the following courses: PHYS 0008, PHYS 0101, PHYS 0150, or PHYS 0170.
+Students with AP or Transfer Credit for PHYS 091 or 093 who complete PHYS 0008 will thereby surrender the AP or Transfer Credit.
+Physical World Sector

 PHYS 0016-001 Energy, Oil, and Global Warming Cullen H Blake TR 10:15 AM-11:44 AM The developed world's dependence on fossil fuels for energy production has extremely undesirable economic, environmental, and political consequences, and is likely to be mankind's greatest challenge in the 21st century.
 We describe the physical principles of energy, its production and consumption, and environmental consequences, including the greenhouse effect.
 We will examine a number of alternative modes of energy generation - fossil fuels, biomass, wind, solar, hydro, and nuclear - and study the physical and technological aspects of each, and their societal, environmental and economic impacts over the construction and operational lifetimes.
 No previous study of physics is assumed.
 Natural Sciences & Mathematics Sector